This guide shows how to load funds into PayCA, distribute them to users, and double-check that balances reflect each operation.

 card_transactionwebhooks (authorization,cleared,refunded,declined).user_account_transactionupdates reflecting balance changes.- Optional

-account_transactionevents that show tenant-level movements such as fees.
+account_transactionevents that show master-account movements such as fees.

 Step 4 – Reconcile